Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Evaluation

-To evaluate the generalization capability of the learned policy, we measure the success rate of the policy learned with curriculum and full reward on the training set and on the test set.
-The training set consists of 30 objects, ten for each of the three categories.
-The test set consists of nine novel objects of the known categories.
-We perform 100 grasping attempts for each object.
-This results in 3000 attempts for the training set and 900 attempts for the test set.
-Object initial rotations are sampled as during learning: 20\% upright, 40\% on the left side and 40\% on the right side.
-Once the target pre-grasp is reached, the success is tested by closing the hand.
-If the object stays in the hand and the key condition of a functional grasp (such as an index finger on the trigger) is satisfied, an attempt is considered successful.
-We allocate 300 steps or 10\,s per episode. \reffig{fig:rollouts} shows example rollouts for three test set objects.
-One can observe that dexterous interactive pre-grasp manipulation has been learned that leads to functional grasps for all three object categories.
-The observed success rates for all object categories are reported in \reftab{table:success_rate}.
+The measured success rates for all object categories are reported in \reftab{table:success_rate}.
 On the training set, the learned policy shows a high success rate of 97.7\%.
-As expected, on the test set the success rate is with 94.1\% lower, but still high.
-The highest success rates were achieved on mugs.
+As expected, on the test set the success rate is lower, but still high at 94.1\%.
+The highest success rates are achieved on mugs.
 This is because they are relatively easy to flip over from the side position and have a simple geometry.
-The hardest object category was the spray bottles.
-This is because spray bottles are narrow, have a high center of mass, and can be easily dropped.
-Videos of the learned interactive functional grasping behavior are available online\footnote{\url{https://www.ais.uni-bonn.de/videos/CASE_2023_Pavlichenko}}.
-One can observe that complex pre-grasping strategies such as repositioning the object, reorienting and up-righting the object, and regrasping have been learned.
-The policy learned to reattempt the subtasks in case of failures.
+The hardest object category is the spray bottles.
+This is because spray bottles are narrow, have a high CoM, and can be easily dropped.

+\reffig{fig:rollouts} shows example rollouts for three test set objects.
+One can observe that dexterous interactive pre-grasp manipulation has been learned that leads to functional grasps for all three object categories.
+Videos of the learned interactive functional grasping behavior are available online\footnote{\url{https://www.ais.uni-bonn.de/videos/TASE_2024_Pavlichenko}}.
+One can observe the complex pre-grasping strategies such as repositioning the object, reorienting and uprighting the object, and regrasping are executed.
+The policy learned to reattempt the sub-tasks in case of failures.